stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

 Well... it does.
 It does happen.
-Because, if anyone has listened to the bloopers, you will hear how many times I start speaking, get to the middle or second-third-- second-third?
+Because, if anyone has listened to the bloopers, you will hear how many times I start speaking, get to the middle or second-third-- Second-third?
 Yes, yeah the __[stammers]__ third-third.
 The start of the third-third of the sentence.

 #### BEN